nordic-mountain/Skyflix0-v0.0.0/README.md

 # Skyflix v4.0.2

 Skyflix is a desktop application that allows you to stream YouTube videos right from your desktop.
 The application is built using Python 3 and various modules like `tkinter`, `pytube`, `pathlib`, and `requests`.
-It also gets the lastest video from a youtbe channel of your choosing.
-If you want to put your own YouTube channel links go to the "channels" list and put your own there.
+It also gets the lastest video from a YouTube channel of your choosing.
+If you want to put your own YouTube channel links go to the "channels" python list in Skyflix 0.py and put your own there.

 ## Features